MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/smartcard/installing-smart-card-reader-drivers.md

 ---
-title: Installing Smart Card Reader Drivers
+title: Writing an INF file for a Smart Card Reader Driver
-description: Installing Smart Card Reader Drivers
+description: Writing an INF file for a Smart Card Reader Driver
 keywords:
-- smart card drivers WDK , installing
+- smart card drivers WDK , writing INF file
-- vendor-supplied drivers WDK smart card , installing ms.date: 04/20/2017
+- vendor-supplied drivers WDK smart card , INF file ms.date: 03/18/2022
 ---

-# Installing Smart Card Reader Drivers
+# Writing an INF file for a Smart Card Reader Driver

 ## <span id="_ntovr_installing_smart_card_reader_drivers"></span><span id="_NTOVR_INSTALLING_SMART_CARD_READER_DRIVERS"></span>

-This section provides installation information that is specific to smart card reader drivers for Microsoft Windows.
+This section describes required sections for INF file for smart card reader drivers for Microsoft Windows.

 Vendors that supply their own reader drivers should make each driver a member of the **SmartCardReader** setup class in the [**INF Version Section**](../install/inf-version-section.md) of the driver's INF file.
 Vendors must also add a section to properly configure the smartcard services.
 For example: